stefaneichert/OpenLidarToolbox/README.md

 For LAStools not only the plugin needs to be installed but also the executables:

 1) Download the LAStools software from [here](https://rapidlasso.com/lastools/) and unzip it to a permanent location, e.g. "c:/LAStools"
+    > **!!!
+Important: Please make sure the path does not contain spaces or special characters**
 2) In Qgis, go to Settings / Options.

 <pre>